bryankboateng/rl_final_project/README.md

   * Actor & critic `update()` and critic `value()` implementations with other marked features identical to homework solutions and handouts.
 * Wrote `batch_combine.py` as a quick streamline way of combining valid batch states for consistent BUST experimentation.
 * Training and testing networks for Spirit, Go2 quadruped and pybullet humanoid.
-* Full PyBullet humanoid wrapper (written and tested but not used in final experiments)
+* Full PyBullet humanoid robot and dynamics wrapper inside simulators and simulators/dynamics (written and tested but not used in final experiments)
+* Note that all other code not mentioned or explicitly marked as self-implemented or written is fully derived from cited repositories

 ###  Integration: